Daniel Negers: Career

-Daniel first came to India in 1970's as a tourist and returned to Peddapuram a town in Andhra Pradesh, India in 1983 along with his wife for his field study on a Telugu folk tradition called Burrakatha.
-He fell in love with the culture and learned to speak and write the local language.
+Negers first came to India in the 1970s as a tourist and returned to Peddapuram, a town in Andhra Pradesh, India, in 1983 along with his wife for his field study on a Telugu folk tradition called Burrakatha.
+He developed an interest in the culture and learned to speak and write the local language.
 He was trained under Devadula Brahmanandam.
-After the death of Brahmanandam, his companion Allada Rama Rao helped him in completing his research.
-During his research his family stayed in Peddapuram.
-He dedicated his book on Burra Katha to Nazar who is known for spreading the awareness of this art.
+After the death of Brahmanandam, his companion Allada Rama Rao helped him complete his research.
+During his research, his family stayed in Peddapuram.
+He dedicated his book on Burrakatha to Nazar, who is known for spreading awareness of this art.

-He studied the writings of poets like Palkuriki Somana, Gurajada Apparao, Rayaprolu Subbarao, and Ravuri Bharadwaja.
-He translated poems of Vemana into French.
-He wrote a French-Telugu dictionary.
+He studied the writings of poets such as Palkuriki Somana, Gurajada Apparao, Rayaprolu Subbarao, and Ravuri Bharadwaja.
+He translated poems by Vemana into French.
+He wrote a French–Telugu dictionary.

-He was felicitated by Telugu Association of Netherlands (TANE) at its Ugadi celebrations, 2014.
-Daniel Negers was felicitated on 2015 in Visakhapatnam on the occasion of 11th annual Lok Nayak Foundation awards ceremony.
-He was awarded INR 50,000 for contribution towards the spread of Telugu language and culture.
-In 2021, he met with the IT Minister of Telangana, K. T. Rama Rao, in Paris.
+He was felicitated by the Telugu Association of Netherlands (TANE) at its Ugadi celebrations in 2014.
+Daniel Negers was felicitated in 2015 in Visakhapatnam on the occasion of the 11th annual Lok Nayak Foundation awards ceremony.
+He was awarded INR 50,000 for his contribution to the spread of the Telugu language and culture.
+In 2021, he met the IT Minister of Telangana, K. T. Rama Rao, in Paris.